-The faculty member's Dean shall notify the President, within four (4) calendar days of the student's request for a Step Five Grievance.
-The Dean shall convene a Grievance Board within seven (7) calendar days.
-The Grievance Board shall present the President with an advisory opinion within ten (10) calendar days.
-The President shall issue a final decision on the grievance within four (4) calendar days of receipt of the Grievance Board opinion.
+The faculty member's Dean shall notify the President, within two (2) working days of the student's request for a Step Five Grievance.
+The Dean shall convene a Grievance Board within five (5) working days.
+The Grievance Board shall present the President with an advisory opinion within ten (10) working days.
+The President shall issue a final decision on the grievance within two (2) working days of receipt of the Grievance Board opinion.
 The Grievance Board shall be composed of five (5) impartial members: two (2) faculty members, two (2) students, and one (1) GCC administrator who are appointed by the faculty member's Dean.
-The Grievance Board shall have the power to review any evidence presented to it and may cross-examine witnesses presented in order to render an advisory opinion to the President on the grievance.
+The Grievance Board shall have the power to review any evidence presented to it and may crossexamine witnesses presented in order to render an advisory opinion to the President on the grievance.
 Additionally, the Grievance Board shall seek the views of the student and faculty member involved in the grievance.
 The President's decision is final.

-Student Complaint Procedure
+Student Formal Complaint Procedure